 - Hard texture may not appeal to all dogs

-Made from soft, crinkly fabric, this toy is gentle enough for sensitive mouths and light chewers.
-The squeaker and crinkle sounds provide stimulation, while the no-stuffing design helps keep mess to a minimum.
-Its lightweight build makes it easy for dogs to carry and play indoors.
+Made from soft, crinkly fabric, this toy is gentle on sensitive mouths and best for light chewers.
+The squeaker and crinkle sounds add sensory engagement, and the no-stuffing design minimizes mess.
+Its lightweight construction makes it easy for dogs to carry and enjoy indoors.

 What We Like: